 - Chasing last year’s breakout players

-One of the worst mistakes a fantasy owner can make is to only take the previous year’s results into consideration.
-For instance, owners who selected Cam Newton last year following his 2015 MVP season were probably pretty sorry they did so, ignoring his first four seasons in the league.
+One of the worst fantasy football mistakes an owner can make is to only take the previous year’s results into consideration.
+For instance, owners who selected Cam Newton the year after his 2015 MVP season were probably pretty sorry they did so, ignoring his first four seasons in the league.

 - “Slotting” positions in certain rounds

 “Slotting” is so stupid.
 Don’t let anybody tell you that you “need” to take a running back in this round or a receiver in that round.
+Ignore the advice that you “must” take a quarterback by this round or a tight end by that round.
 The only “slot” that should be in effect is the kicker in the last round.

 - Overvaluing rookie hype